 Melanoma can affect your skin only, or it may spread to your organs and bones.
 As with other cancers, treatment for melanoma works best when the cancer is found early.

 This topic is about melanoma that occurs in the skin.
-It does not cover melanoma that occurs in the eye or in any other part of the body besides the skin.
+It doesn't cover melanoma that occurs in the eye or in any other part of the body besides the skin.

 What causes melanoma?

-spending too much time in the sun.
-Too much sun exposure causes normal skin cells to become abnormal.
+You can get melanoma by spending too much time in the sun.
+Too much UV radiation from sun exposure causes normal skin cells to become abnormal.
 These abnormal cells quickly grow out of control and attack the tissues around them.

 What are the symptoms?

 Melanomas can be found anywhere on your body.
 Most of the time, they are on the upper back in men and women and on the legs of women.

 How is melanoma diagnosed?

 Your doctor will check your skin to look for melanoma.
 If your doctor thinks that you have melanoma, he or she will remove a sample of tissue (biopsy) from the area around the melanoma.
 Another doctor, called a pathologist, will look at the tissue to check for cancer cells.